-After they had a chance to catch their breath, I chatted with Kelsey and Morgan about their experience in the SAT-prep program.
+breath, I chatted with Kelsey and class, we improved our lifting form, got Morgan about their experience in the in shape and learned at the same time."
+SAT-prep program.

-"We were welcomed by everybody on the first day," Kelsey said.
-"We got constant encouragement.
-And we learned new strategies in the SAT class, like how to break the test up into chunks and look for key words.
-And if we gave a wrong answer, Dustin would make us do burpees!"
+break the test up into chunks and look for anvone." key words.
+And if we gave a wrong answer, She continued: "The SAT tutoring Dustin would make us do burpees!"